optparse

 Example

-# Access the value of the option as a color
+, which interprets the value of an option as a color name:

 Real-World Applications